amshenoy/2a-eng-notes/3B5-semiconductors/ms-junction.md

 # Ohmic Contact
 For an Ohmic contact, the M and SC are essentially separate.
-Diagram is dependent on properties defined above.
+Diagram is dependent on properties defined in introduction.